 However, Treasury gives preference to U.S. financial institutions unless a local bank’s arrangement is more beneficial to the U.S. Government.

-At least every 3 years, for each account, the Accountable Officer should determine if it may be cost effective to obtain information from all U.S. owned and leading local financial institutions in the area to obtain a more beneficial agreement.
+At least every 3 years, for each account, the Accountable Officer should determine if it may be cost-effective to obtain information from all U.S. owned and leading local financial institutions in the area to obtain a more beneficial agreement.
 The process of obtaining information from the banks must be equitable with all banks submitting written information on identical questionnaires or requests for information.

 The required services will be, at a minimum:

-In addition, the Agency should consider:
+In addition, the federal entity should consider:

 The operating account balances (or the forfeiture of potential interest earnings on the account) are not to be used to subsidize banking services that would otherwise be funded through the appropriation process (for example, cashier services).
 See subsection 30145.20.